The Soldier's Details

 - Thailand-Rangoon by aircraft, Rangoon-Singapore, HMT Highland Brigade, Singapore-Fremantle, HMT Tamaroa.

 Millar with Arnold Vivian Cousins WX9092 – Cousins lost his life when ‘Rakuyo Maru’ sank in South China Sea 14 September 1944 aged 33 years.
-Both men were in ‘C’ Company.
+Both men were in ‘C’ Company, 11 Platoon as were Harold Clayden and John Robinson.

-Millar was also best mates with Alex Colquhoun WX9109 from Sawyers Valley who was also ‘C’ Coy.
+Millar was also best mates with Alex Colquhoun WX9109 from Sawyers Valley who was also ‘C’ Coy 12 Platoon (with Harry De’Castilla).
 Colquhoun perished South China Sea as did Cousins.

 After the war Hubert Millar initially returned to Mundaring where he and his brother Harry worked his father’s store.
 His father died in 1946 and some time after this, Dusty and his wife Jean moved to Mullewa where they took up ownership of ‘Cutbush’s Store’ at Mullewa.
 (His mother May also moved to Mullewa).
 They remained here throughout 1960’s to 1980 when they returned to Perth and were residing 126 Morley Drive, Nollamara (Electoral Roll 1980).
 Dusty’s occupation was recorded as proprietor – it would seem possible he took up storekeeping!